Documentation

 Even if there are security bugs in SFTPPlus, a successful exploit will not have unprivileged access to OS resources.

-On systemd-based Linux distributions and macOS, the unprivileged user can be assigned non-valid shell and home values such as
+On systemd-based Linux distributions and macOS, the unprivileged user can be assigned shell and home values such as

 /bin/false